jasmine-y-wang/collageify/README.md

    * Sign in with Spotify account
 * Collage screen
    * Generate collage of song or artist images based on listening history (give both options)
    * Select time frame of data to be used (1 month, 6 months, or all time)
 * Detail screen
    * Tap on a song or artist image within the collage to open a more detailed page with information about that artist or song
 * Feed
    * View everyone's posts

-**Optional Nice-to-have Screens**
-* Share screen (add caption to collage before posting)

 ### 3. Navigation